Service of Process FAQs

 Accepted methods of service include:

-• Personal Service: Hand-delivered directly to the recipient
+- Personal Service: Hand-delivered directly to the recipient

-• Substituted Service: Left with an adult at the recipient’s home or workplace
+- Substituted Service: Left with an adult at the recipient’s home or workplace

-What is proof of service and why does it matter?
+What is Proof of Service and Why Does it Matter?

 A valid proof of service typically includes:

-• The name of the person who served the documents
+- The name of the server

-• The date, time, and location of service
+- The date, time, and location of service

-• A description of what was served
+- A description of documents

-• A signature or notarized affidavit confirming accuracy
+- A signature or notarized affidavit confirming accuracy

-If a party can’t be served through standard methods, the court may allow alternative options.
+If a party can’t be served through standard methods, the court may authorize alternative options.
 But service must still follow legal procedures.
 Failing to serve someone can delay the case or lead to dismissal.

 When standard service fails, next steps may include:

-• Making multiple documented attempts at different times and locations
+- Making multiple documented attempts at different times and locations

-• Requesting permission for substituted service or service by publication
+- Requesting permission for substituted service or service by publication

-• Using skip tracing or surveillance to locate the individual
+- Using skip tracing or surveillance to locate the individual

-• Asking the court to extend the service deadline
+- Asking the court to extend the service deadline

-• Filing a motion for alternative service with supporting evidence
+- Filing a motion for alternative service with supporting evidence

-• Trying on different days and at different times
+- Trying on different days and at different times

-• Visiting both home and workplace addresses if known
+- Visiting both home and workplace addresses if known

-• Leaving a detailed record of each attempt
+- Leaving a detailed record of each attempt

-• Showing proof of effort before asking for alternative service
+- Showing proof of effort before asking for alternative service

-• Following local court rules for what counts as "reasonable diligence"
+- Following local court rules for what counts as "reasonable diligence"

-What is a registered agent for service of process?
+What is a Registered Agent for Service of Process?

-A registered agent is a person or company appointed to receive legal documents on behalf of a business.
+A registered agent (sometimes called a resident agent or process agent) is a person or company appointed to receive legal documents on behalf of a business.
 They act as the official point of contact for lawsuits, subpoenas, and government notices.
-Most states require businesses to list a registered agent for service of process when forming or registering to operate.
+Most states require businesses to list a registered agent for service of process when forming or registering to operate.In addition to lawsuits and subpoenas, registered agents may also receive compliance-related notices such as annual report reminders from the Secretary of State.

 A registered agent must:

-• Have a physical address in the state where the business operates
+- Have a physical address in the state where the business operates

-• Be available during normal business hours
+- Be available during normal business hours

-• Help the business stay compliant with deadlines and legal requirements
+- Help the business stay compliant with deadlines and legal requirements

-• Accept service of process on behalf of the entity when required
+- Accept service of process on behalf of the entity when required

 Key facts about refusal:

-• Process servers can leave documents near someone who refuses to take them
+- Process servers can leave documents near someone who refuses to take them

-• Courts may allow alternative service if a person is intentionally evading
+- Courts may allow alternative service if a person is intentionally evading

-• Avoiding service won’t stop a lawsuit from moving forward
+- Avoiding service won’t stop a lawsuit from moving forward

-• Default judgments can occur if the recipient fails to respond
+- Default judgments can occur if the recipient fails to respond

-• Businesses must maintain a registered agent and cannot opt out of receiving legal documents
+- Businesses must maintain a registered agent and cannot opt out of receiving legal documents

-What are the consequences of improper service?
+What are the Consequences of Improper Service?

 Improper service can cause serious problems in a legal case.
 It may prevent the court from taking action or lead to a dismissal.
 For defendants, improper service can be grounds to challenge a default judgment.